- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

 The appeal must show that the outside program is fundamentally different than those offered in the current portfolio (i.e. not in a current country/city that is already represented, or offer a completely different type of coursework than currently represented among the entire portfolio), and must outline:

-If reviewed by Off-Campus programs, the application may be approved, if the Committee would consider adding this program to the approved list.
+If reviewed by the Global Engagement Office, the application may be approved, if the Committee would consider adding this program to the approved list.
 Further approval from the College’s Curricular Policy Committee may be required, depending on the program sponsor.
 If added, the student would pay their normal Lake Forest tuition + a program fee, and financial aid would be transferable to the new program.
 If denied, the student would not be able to transfer their aid or bring credits back for that particular program.